 Sheila A. Dillon

 Prior to her appointment as Chief of Housing, Sheila served as the Director of the Bureau of Rental Assistance at the Massachusetts Department of Housing and Community Development.
-In this role, she oversaw the Section 8 Program, the Massachusetts Rental Voucher Program, and many of the State’s homeless programs.
 She has also served as Deputy Director of DND’s Neighborhood Housing Division and as Deputy Director of Housing for the Boston Redevelopment Authority.

 Prior to her work in government, Sheila was the Director of Real Estate at the Massachusetts Housing Partnership and the Director of Development for the Dorchester Bay Economic Development Corporation.